DataResearchLabs/sql_scripts/oracle/data_validation_framework/how_to_use_advanced_script.md

 ---

 ### Overview
-This advanced data validation scripts runs the exact same 66 test cases (T001-T066) as the basic script.
+The advanced data validation scripts runs the exact same 66 test cases (T001-T066) as the basic script.
 However, this pair of scripts is more sophisticated for the follow reasons:
 1. Output is written to a "temp" table during the test execution phase, then returned as a single SELECT "report"
 2. There are two scripts, one to generate the "temp" tables and one to execute the test cases